istvan-kreisz/blog/src/posts/post1.md

 #### Other resources

--   syntax.fm: A great podcast about all web dev related things.
+-   [syntax.fm](https://syntax.fm): A great podcast about all web dev related things.
 -   [Effective_Engineer.md · GitHub](https://gist.github.com/rondy/af1dee1d28c02e9a225ae55da2674a6f): Very good notes on how to maximize your potential as an engineer.
 I read this every so often to check myself if I’m on the right track or I need some adjustment.
 -   [Learn to become a modern frontend developer](https://roadmap.sh/frontend): A very nicely put together roadmap for learning front end development.
 This was a major inspiration for my learning plan too.
--   There will probably be lots of other sources, like documentations, articles etc. that I’ll use if I need some more clarification on something.
+-   There will probably be lots of other resources, like documentations, articles etc. that I’ll use if I need some more clarification on something.

 ## Let’s get to it!